coatyio/coaty-website/collections/_docs-coaty-js/developerguide.md

 ---

-Covers everything a developer needs to know about using the Coaty framework to implement collaborative IoT applications targeting Node.js, as well as mobile and web apps in the browser.
+Covers everything a developer needs to know about using the Coaty framework to develop collaborative IoT applications targeting Node.js, as well as mobile and web apps in the browser.